-Civil Twilight & Visual Illusions
+Civil Twilight and Visual Illusions

 Under Part 107, civil twilight is defined as: